Pensacola Dam: Background

-Oklahoma set up the Grand River Dam Authority (GRDA) on January 10, 1935.
+Oklahoma established the Grand River Dam Authority (GRDA) on January 10, 1935.
 Eventually, on September 18, 1937, with the help of Oklahoma Representative Wesley E. Disney, Senator Elmer Thomas and engineer W. R. Holway, President Franklin D. Roosevelt approved $20 million in funding through the New Deal's Public Works Administration for the dam.
 The higher cost for the dam was attributed to a project that was approved for additional purposes, including hydroelectric power generation and recreation.
 Additional costs for the dam were covered by the state government and by GRDA municipal bond auctions which appropriated or raised $11 million.
 Disney had pushed much of the legislation for the dam, comparing the higher electric utility rates in Oklahoma compared to other states.
 Senator Thomas helped appropriate additional state and public funding for the dam while also being instrumental in its legislation.

 Once approved and funded, Holway, the main engineer on the project and previous engineer of the nearby Spavinaw Dam, began survey and engineering work on October 25, 1937.
 The multiple-arch buttress design was adopted because materials were expensive at the time of the Great Depression and the limestone and chert foundation was considered "ideal" for the design.
 John Duncan Forsyth served as the architect for the dam and applied an Art Deco-style to it and the power house.
 Massman Construction Company out of Kansas City, Missouri was selected to construct the major superstructures, including the dam and power plant.
 Thousands of workers moved to the area to work on the dam before construction began and 3,000 eventually did, earning about $16 a week.